Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

 \subsection{BGW processes with neutral mutations and finite alleles}

-We are also interested in studying BGW processes with neutral mutation in the case of finitely-many alleles.
+We are also interested in studying BGW processes with neutral mutations in the case of finitely many alleles.
 In this framework, we propose two models of multi-allelic neutral mutation for a BGW process.
-First, we propose a mother-dependent model, where a mutant cannot be of the same type of its mother.
-We drop this assumption in the second model.
+First, we introduce the mother-dependent mutation model, where a mutant cannot have the same type as its mother.
+In the second model, we drop this assumption and introduce the mother-independent mutation model.